cihat/DeferredFinanceAnalyzer/README.md

 4. **View Results**
    - Compare total costs side-by-side
+   - **See inflation impact**: How much purchasing power you lose with later delivery
    - See which option is more advantageous
    - Review the visualization showing cost differences across all delivery months
+   - Check present value of money received at delivery month

 ## Project Structure